Frequently Asked Questions

 - Do most students get into the program they apply to?

 - Each program will have a specific set of requirements.
-Once you apply, the program leader will evaluate your application and possibly call you in for an interview.
-If you meet the minimum requirements and you have done extensive research and self-reflection to find the right program for you, your chances are pretty good.
-That being said space in programs is limited.
-Some programs go abroad with 10 or fewer students yet get 30 + applicants.
+Once you apply, you should reach out to the faculty leader to schedule an interview.
+If you meet the minimum requirements (listed on the program page) and you have done extensive research and self-reflection to find the right program for you, your chances are pretty good.
+Be aware, space in programs is limited and some programs go abroad with 10 or fewer students yet receive 30 applicants or more.
+It is best to do your research early and to apply as soon as possible.
+It’s free to apply!

 - How do I know which program to select?

-- Not every country has laws or cultural norms that provide for the needs of students with disabilities.
-Scheduling an appointment with an UCF Abroad representative will help clarify expectations and aid in the search for an appropriate program to meet your goals and needs.
+- Not every country has laws, cultural norms or the ability to provide for the needs of students who require specific accommodations.
+Scheduling an appointment with a UCF Abroad advisor will help clarify expectations and aid in the search for an appropriate program to meet your goals and needs.

 - Do I need a visa?